multiscale/muscle3/docs/source/technical_design.rst

 -----------------

-The description of a model comprises a description of its kernels, the instances of those kernels that the running model is made of of, and the conduits that carry information between the instances.
+The description of a model comprises a description of its kernels, the instances of those kernels that the running model is made of, and the conduits that carry information between the instances.
 This information is read by the manager from a configuration file in yMML format.
 In this section, the model description is described in more detail.